ChaoZhang173/1D-peloton/README.md

 Switch to use smart pointer `std::unique_ptr<std::vector<pdata_t>> particle_data`
 smart pointer could manage memory automatically.
 2. Particle Data
    Use a smart pointer particle_data to store all particles in Global_Data class.
    The 1st particle is near but NOT at the pellet surface Pellet surface: -0.5*initial spacing
    New particles will be push and added into the particle list
-   Neighbour: Left neighbour for p0 and right neighbour for plast are stored in a ghost particle list
+   Neighbour: Left neighbour for p0 and right neighbour for plast are stored in a ghost particle list Local spaicng: 0.5((distance to left) + (distance to right))

 ## Usage:

 ## Current Work:
 We are currently working on the following jobs:

+**1. radiation cooling: Chao**
-**2. Initializer: Chao**
+**2. set up eos and pellet material: Chao**

-   Initializer is partially finished with using user set input.
+**3. reorder and merge particles, update local spacing: Chao**
+**4. ghost and neighbour particles: Chao**

 ## Future Work:
 0. initialize the variables (important)